5txvn/taiga/README.md

 </pre>
 In this example, we create an interval that starts at 0, and them keeps looping until the number becomes equal to (or greater than) the final interval.
 Inside the loop, we print x every time we go through the loop, and the value of x increments by one each time we go through the loop.
 <h6>WHILE Loop</h6>
 A while loop loops a certain piece of code until a condition becomes true.
+You would use the <b>lw</b> keyword to make the while loop.
 For example, we can create a variable, x, and then run it through a while loop, incrementing it until x becomes greater than 9 (not less than 10).
 Here is that example.
 </pre>
 ~x = 0
 lw x&lt;10